Aliases for TRPA1 Gene

 GeneCards Summary for TRPA1 Gene

-TRPA1 (Transient Receptor Potential Cation Channel, Subfamily A, Member 1) is a Protein Coding gene.
-Diseases associated with TRPA1 include familial episodic pain syndrome with predominantly upper body involvement and episodic pain syndrome, familial.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+TRPA1 (Transient Receptor Potential Cation Channel Subfamily A Member 1) is a Protein Coding gene.
+Diseases associated with TRPA1 include Episodic Pain Syndrome, Familial and Dentin Sensitivity.
+Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include ion channel activity and channel activity.
-An important paralog of this gene is ANKRD16.
+An important paralog of this gene is ANKFY1.

 UniProtKB/Swiss-Prot for TRPA1 Gene